plone/plone.restapi/docs/source/tusupload.rst

 Uploading a File
 ----------------

+.. note:: PATCH requests to the `@tus-upload` endpoint are allowed on all IContentish content types.

 Once a temporary upload URL has been created a client can send a PATCH request to upload a file: